TCleard/PredictionReconciliationNetwork/README.md

 ## Purpose

 This C# project goal is to simplify online multiplayer games with Client-side prediction and Server reconciliation.
-It can be adapt in any languages as it is not bound to any engine (even though I've written it to work with Unity)
+It can be adapted in any languages as it is not bound to any engine (even though I've written it to work with Unity)

 ## Import

-### Common

-Copy all files present in the PredictionReconciliationNetwork folder (ignore Properties folder and PredictionReconciliationNetwork.csproj file) to your game.

-### Unity

-Clone the project, open it and build it with Visual Studio.
-Go get the generated .dll in bin/Debug and drag and drop it in your Unity Assets folder.
+Go to the [Release](https://github.com/TCleard/PredictionReconciliationNetwork/releases) page, download the latest .dll and import it into your project (for Unity, under the Assets folder).
+You can also pull this repository directly into your project.

 ## Usage

 ### Processor, Input and State

 A **processor** holds the core logic of the object you need to sync over the network.
-It takes an Input as a parameter, and return a state.
+It takes an Input as a parameter, and returns a State.
 It will also reconcile your client if there's inconsistency between the server and the client.
 An **input** is simply the instruction your processor needs to perform an action.
 It needs a **tick** value to inform the server *when* it's created.
 A **state** is the result of this processing, and needs the input's **tick** value so the client knows how far the reconciliation has to go in case of unconsistency between the server and the client.
 Those **tick* values are set by the lib.